Sar-taj107/Code-Sandbox-Hacktoberfest23/Leetcode/Medium/2125. Number of Laser Beams in a Bank/README.md

-# Number of Laser Beams in a Bank
+# Number of Laser Beams in a bank🏦